 Group Exhibitions

-• 2025 Art Gallery Nikola Radošević, Belgrade • 2024 Hurry up slowly, Art Gallery Nikola Radošević, Belgrade
+• 2025 DEL'ARTE Galerie, Villars-sur-Ollon, Switzerland • 2025 Art Gallery Nikola Radošević, Belgrade, Serbia • 2024 Hurry up slowly, Art Gallery Nikola Radošević, Belgrade, Serbia

 Born 1970, Switzerland Lives and works between Switzerland and Canada